 - As set forth in the Arbitral Model of Annex I (EU-US and Swiss-US Privacy Shield Framework Principles Issued by the U.S. Dept. of Commerce), invoking binding arbitration is an option available to an individual to determine, for residual claims, whether TERIS has violated its obligations under the Principles as to that individual, and whether any such violation remains fully or partially unremedied.
 This option is available only for these purposes and is expressly limited by Section I.5 of the EU-US and Swiss-US Privacy Shield Framework Principles.

-Enforcement and Liability TERIS will conduct compliance audits of its relevant privacy practices to verify adherence to this policy.
-TERIS is subject to the jurisdiction of the Federal Trade Commission which is committed to the enforcement of the EU-US and Swiss-US Privacy Shield Frameworks.
+TERIS will conduct compliance audits of its relevant privacy practices to verify adherence to this policy.
+TERIS is subject to the regulatory and enforcement authority of the Federal Trade Commission which is committed to the enforcement of the EU-US and Swiss-US Privacy Shield Frameworks.
 Additionally, any employee that TERIS determines is in violation of this policy or other company privacy policies will be subject to disciplinary action up to and including termination of employment.

-Questions or comments regarding TERIS’ EU-US And/or Swiss-US Privacy Shield certifications, or access requests under these Frameworks, should be submitted to TERIS by mail or e-mail as follows:
+Questions or comments regarding TERIS’ EU-US And/or Swiss-US Privacy Shield certifications, or access requests under these Frameworks, should be submitted to TERIS by mail or e-mail as follows:/span>

 Office of the General Counsel